gsemet/generate-synology-folder-thumbnail/README.md

 the thumbnail of folder without direct photo, for example in a hierarchical folder structure is used.

+It is also a playground of mine to evaluate local AI model usage, using CLIP and OpenCV.

 ## Rationale

 I use a deeply nested hierarchical structure that worked for years, and compatible with